miriceomni/nucleus-cl-access-tool/README.md

 ## Setup
 Once the Omniverse Connect Samples has been downloaded and built, update the `access-test.bat` or `access-test.sh` to define the path to the root of the Omniverse Connect Samples.
-These scripts have comments to where to make the modifications.
+These scripts (located in the ```access-tool``` sub-directory) have comments at the area to make the modifications.
 Following is snippet from `access-test.bat`

 ```
 ::
 ::  Change this line to point to the downloaded (and built)
 ::  Client library root dir.
 ::
-set CLIENT_LIB_SDK_DIR=C:\omniverse\nucleus-cl-access-tool\connect-sdk\connect-samples-205.0.0\
+set CLIENT_LIB_SDK_DIR=C:\omniverse\nucleus-cl-access-tool\connect-sdk\connect-samples-205.0.0
 ```

 ## Usage